-Cases and rulings that have been added or substantively altered, to reflect the approved playing rule changes for 2015-2017 and rule interpretations that have been issued by Ringette Canada, have been highlighted by sidebars, like this paragraph.
+Cases and rulings that have been added or substantively altered, to reflect the approved playing rule changes for 2019-2021 and rule interpretations that have been issued by Ringette Canada, have been highlighted by sidebars, like this paragraph and printed in red.
 Editorial changes are not highlighted.

-- Definitions
+Definitions